stopiccot/OpenSubdiv/documentation/far_overview.rst

 traversal utilities that the client would need to define to do so.

-So the approach taken was to follow a common pattern in OpenSubdiv, and use Factory classes to construct instances of FarTopologyRefiner and provide some kind of derivation or specialization by the client to optimize the process for their representation.
-The FarTopologyRefiner's Factory class will construct its instances from a client's mesh (of unknown type).
+So the approach taken was to follow a common pattern in OpenSubdiv, and use Factory classes to construct instances of TopologyRefiner and provide some kind of derivation or specialization by the client to optimize the process for their representation.
+The TopologyRefiner's Factory class will construct its instances from a client's mesh (of unknown type).
 Given the need to manage an instance of a client's mesh type in the Factory, the simplest solution is for client-code to specialize a templated interface in the Factory.

-The FarTopologyRefinerFactory class is a class template parameterized by and specialized for the client's mesh class, i.e. FarTopologyRefinerFactory<MESH>.
+The TopologyRefinerFactory class is a class template parameterized by and specialized for the client's mesh class, i.e. TopologyRefinerFactory<MESH>.
 The template provides the high-level construction of the tables, with the requirement that two methods will be specialized.
 These two methods serve the following two purposes: